 \section{Introduction}

-In spite of the groundbreaking success of DNNs, the training dynamics of GD in these models remain ill-understood, especially when the number of hidden layers is large.

-A significant step in our understanding is the (relatively recent) realization that there exists multiple regimes of training in large neural networks: a kernel or lazy regime, where DNNs simply implement kernel methods w.r.t. the NTK \cite{jacot2018neural,Du2019,Allen-Zhu2018}, and an active or rich regime, which is characterized by the emergence of feature learning \cite{Chizat2018,Rotskoff2018,chizat2018note}, and some form of sparsity, such as a low-rank bias \cite{li2020towards, gunasekar_2017_low_rank,arora_2019_matrix_factorization}.
+In spite of the groundbreaking success of { Deep Neural Networks (DNNs)}, the training dynamics of GD in these models remain ill-understood, especially when the number of hidden layers is large.
+A significant step in our understanding is the (relatively recent) realization that there exist multiple regimes of training in large neural networks: a kernel or lazy regime, where DNNs simply implement kernel methods w.r.t. the { Neural Tangent Kernel (NTK)} \citep{jacot2018neural,Du2019,Allen-Zhu2018}, and an active (or rich) regime characterized by the presence of feature learning \citep{Chizat2018,Rotskoff2018,chizat2018note} and some form of sparsity such as a low-rank bias \citep{li2020towards, gunasekar_2017_low_rank,arora_2019_matrix_factorization}.

-The kernel regime is significantly simpler than the active one, because the dynamics can be linearized around the initialization \cite{jacot2018neural,lee2019wide}, and the loss is approximately quadratic/convex in the region traversed by GD \cite{jacot2019asymptotic} (it also satisfies the PL inequality \cite{liu2020_NTK-PL-inequ}).
-This makes it possible to prove strong convergence guarantees \cite{Du2019,Allen-Zhu2018} and apply generalization bounds from the kernel methods literature almost directly \cite{exact_arora2019,bordelon-2020}.
-Our understanding of the kernel regime is today essentially complete, but we also know that there are functions that DNNs cannot learn in the kernel regime, but can be learned in the active regime \cite{bach2017_F1_norm,ghorbani2020_shallow_net_vs_kernel}.
+The kernel regime is significantly simpler than the active one because the dynamics can be linearized around the initialization \citep{jacot2018neural,lee2019wide}, and the loss is approximately quadratic/convex in the region traversed by GD \citep{jacot2019asymptotic} (it also satisfies the PL inequality \citep{liu2020_NTK-PL-inequ}).
+This makes it possible to prove strong convergence guarantees \citep{Du2019,Allen-Zhu2018} and apply generalization bounds from the kernel methods literature almost directly \citep{exact_arora2019,bordelon-2020}.
+Our understanding of the kernel regime is essentially complete, but some functions are unlearnable in the kernel regime yet learnable in the active regime \citep{bach2017_F1_norm,ghorbani2020_shallow_net_vs_kernel}.